tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Entropy properties of external PSKs may also affect TLS security properties.
-For example, if a high entropy PSK is used, then PSK-only key establishment modes provide expected security properties for TLS, including, for example, including establishing the same session keys between peers, secrecy of session keys, peer authentication, and downgrade protection.
+For example, if a high entropy PSK is used, then PSK-only key establishment modes provide expected security properties for TLS, including establishing the same session keys between peers, secrecy of session keys, peer authentication, and downgrade protection.
 See {{RFC8446, Section E.1}} for an explanation of these properties.
 However, these modes lack forward security.
 Forward security may be achieved by using a